If our courses are full you may still inquire about semi-private or private courses

 1 50% off 24-hour Equipment Rental: to be used within 3 months of course completion date.
 Students are encouraged to get out diving once they’re certified.
 This rental includes all essential gear, including 1 tank.
 If students opt for drysuit upgrade during the Open Water course, a drysuit is included in this rental.
 The value of this rental is over $100.

 Student Discount: 10-15% off regular priced, in-stock merchandise.
 Discounted or sale items, fair market price items (prices set by manufacturers), books, camera equipment and services (rentals, equipment service, courses, trips, etc) are excluded.
-Your student discount on dive gear is honoured for life.

 Once certified refer a friend for $25 gift certificate to IDC.
 After you’ve completed your course, refer a friend to us to do theirs and you receive a $25 gift certificate to IDC as a thank you from us.